 Attachment is the ability to form healthy emotional bonds in our relationships.
 The attachments you experience (or don’t experience) in childhood paves the way for how you experience relationships throughout your life into adulthood as well as setting the tone for your overall well-being.

-Attachment wounds left unresolved usually show up in the form of depression, anger, feelings of emptiness, loneliness, addiction to drugs or alcohol, codependence, childhood emotional neglect (CEN), relationships that don’t have a healthy “give and take,” and trauma connected to grief/loss of a loved one.
+Attachment wounds left unresolved usually show up in the form of guilt, shame, anxiety, depression, anger, grief, “fawning” (such as people pleasing), and relationships that don’t have a healthy “give and take.”
 You don’t have to go through this alone.
-I specifically work with adults struggling with these difficulties as well as those that experience complicated grief from a sudden loss (ie, suicide loss survivors).
+I specifically work with adults struggling with these difficulties that are typical for someone who is experiencing narcissistic abuse.

 We will explore your history of relationship “traumas,” including feelings of guilt, shame, and other struggles that tend to be characteristic of someone that has a tendency to put others needs ahead of their own needs.
-We’ll talk about and work on incorporating skills that can help you with these challenges depending on where you’re at, such as how to set healthy boundaries for yourself and establish a foundation of healthy self-care.
+We’ll talk about and work on incorporating skills that can help you with these challenges depending on where you’re at, such as how to set healthy boundaries and developing a stronger sense of self.
 Some people most need to start with exploring and processing the thoughts and emotions connected to this difficulty without delving into skills work and that has its place too.
 I meet you where you’re at.

 Childhood trauma

-We’ll explore things such as adverse childhood experiences (“ACEs”) as well as the invisible effects of childhood emotional neglect (“CEN”).
-This may include underlying depression and anxiety you have been experiencing connected to other things in your childhood, such as having a parent struggling with addiction or mental health.
+We’ll explore relational dynamics in your family of origin and how the patterns from your family system may be impacting you now.
 I provide a safe and non-judgmental space to explore thoughts and emotions you’re struggling with in adulthood as a result.
 We’ll discuss healthy coping skills you can draw from as you work on understanding and healing from childhood trauma/neglect, including how to navigate current relationships in your life in the face of newfound awareness.

 Grief and loss